Updated: Jun 12

 In a griddle over medium heat, gently place in the dough oiled side down.

-Brush the top with more sesame oil.
+Brush the top with sesame oil.

-Grill until almost charred.
+Grill until the bottom is lightly charred.

 Flip the dough.